 Aurora University offers Chicagolands’s only CSWE-accredited online programs.
 Our programs features access to faculty members who are practitioners in their fields with experience in health care, child welfare, forensics, addiction and more.
 You’ll also have access to a dedicated academic advisor who will support you along the way.

 Graduates with the BSW degree are prepared for entry-level roles and to apply for advanced standing in Aurora University’s MSW program.
-Students in the MSW program can choose a specialization in Faith-Based Social Work, Forensic, Health Care or Leadership Administration.
+Students in the MSW program can choose a specialization in Addictions, Child Welfare, Forensics, Gerontology, Health Care, Leadership Administration, Military & Veteran, and School Social Work.
 Dual MSW/MBA or MSW/MPA degree programs are also available.